tarwn/lessthandot-hugo/blogs/content/posts/2009-08-03-finding-out-how-many-times-a-table-is-be-2008.md

 Ad-Hoc		5		select * from master..spt_values where type = 'P'  		2009-08-03 10:11:12.280
 </pre>

-Let&#8217;s look at the query in more detail
+Let's look at the query in more detail

 This line below has the name of the table we are searching for